anjsec/WAHH/chapt - 2 (core defense mechanism).md

 mechanism is a frequent source of security vulnerabilities that enable an attacker to gain unauthorized access to data and functionality.

 #### Handling User Input
+Input-based vulnerabilities can arise anywhere within an application’s functionality, and in relation to practically every type of technology in common use.
+“Input validation” is often cited as the necessary defense against these attacks.
+However, no single protective mechanism can be employed everywhere, and defending against malicious input is often not as straightforward as it sounds.

+#### Varieties of Input

+value to some of its user base.
+In addition to the various kinds of input that users enter using the browser interface, a typical application receives numerous items of data that began their life on the server and that are sent to the client so that the client can transmit them back to the server on subsequent requests.
+This includes items such as cookies and hidden form fi elds, which are not seen by ordinary users of the application but which an attacker can of course view and modify.
+In these cases, applications can often perform very specifi c validation of the data received.
+For example, a parameter might be required to have one of a specifi c set of known values, such as a cookie indicating the user’s preferred language, or to be in a specifi c format, such as a customer ID number.
+Furthermore, when an application detects that server-generated data has been modifi ed in a way that is not possible for an ordinary user with a standard browser, this often indicates that the user is attempting to probe the application for vulnerabilities.
+In these cases, the application should reject the request and log the incident for potential investigation

+##### Approaches to Input Handling
+Different approaches are often preferable for different situations and different types of input, and a combination of approaches may sometimes be desirable.